vhandziuk/file-extractor/README.md

 `-s` or `--source` /mandatory/ — is the full path to the directory containing archived files.
 If the argument is not provided or provided directory does not exist, the application will print a warning message and exit.

 `-d` or `--destination` /optional/ — is the full path to the output directory (where extracted files will be placed).
-If the argument is not provided, the default output location will be set to `<source>\Extracted`.
+If the argument is not provided, the default output location will be the same as `<source>`.

-**_NOTE:_** The extracted files will always be placed to the `Extracted` subfolder of the destination directory.

 `-c` or `--configuration` /optional/ — is the full path to the configuration `.csv` file.
 If the argument is not provided, the default `<source>\configuration.csv` path is assumed.
 If the configuration file does not exist, the application will try to look for the cached `configuration.csv` file under `%programdata%\File Extractor` (see `--cache-configuration` below).
 If both the configuration file and cached configuration are not available, the application will print a warning message and exit.